cmq2002/Expansion_shield_STMNucleo/README.md

   - Counter = 99

 ## About the Proteus Simulation:
-- Since the process of making custom board takes a long time, at the beginning of the project we will use Proteus for simulation instead to test the correctness of the program and also optimizing it.
+- Since the process of making custom board takes a long time, at the beginning of the project we will use Proteus for simulation instead.
+- The aim is to test the correctness of the program and also optimizing it.
 - Later on, when the board is available we will run on real hardwares.

 ## Reference: